Particular/docs.particular.net/samples/azure/blob-storage-databus-cleanup-function/sample.md

 ---

  1. Make sure [Azure Functions Tools for Visual Studio 2017](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs#prerequisites) are setup correctly.
  1. Start [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/storage-use-emulator).
-Ensure [latest version](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409) is installed.
+Ensure the [latest version](https://go.microsoft.com/fwlink/?linkid=717179&clcid=0x409) is installed.
  1. Run the solution.
 Two console applications start.
- 1. Find the `SenderAndReceiver` application by looking for the one with `SenderAndReceiver` in its path and press Enter in the window to send a message.
-A message has been sent is larger than the allowed 4MB by MSMQ.
+ 1. Find the `SenderAndReceiver` application by looking for the one with `SenderAndReceiver` in its path and press <kdb>enter</kbd> to send a message.
+A message has been sent that is larger than the 4MB allowed by MSMQ.
 NServiceBus sends it as an attachment via Azure storage.
 The `DataBusBlobCreated` Azure Function runs in the Function window, followed by the `DataBusCleanupOrchestrator`, deleting the blob when the time to live for the message is reached.

 ## Code walk-through

 This sample contains two projects:

- * DataBusBlobCleanupFunctions - An Azure Function project that contains the 3 Azure Functions that perform the cleanup.
+ * DataBusBlobCleanupFunctions - An Azure Function project that contains the three Azure Functions that perform the cleanup.
  * SenderAndReceiver - A console application responsible for sending and receiving the large message.

 ### DataBusBlobCleanupFunctions

 #### DataBusBlobCreated

-The following Azure Function is included in this project that is triggered when a blob is created or updated in the data bus path in the Storage Account.
+The following Azure Function is included in this project that is triggered when a blob is created or updated in the data bus path in the storage account.

 snippet: DataBusBlobCreatedFunction